smeghen/clubplanner/README.md

  based on Facility, Name, Group Name and Description.

- * During the development process I decided to change the way of handling the User Profile based on the usability of the site and the added administration that would be required of a user for maintaining the Groups that they would be interested.
+ * During the development process I decided to change the way of handling the User Profile based on the usability of the site and the added administration that would be required of a user for maintaining the Groups that they would be interested in.
 Based on this decision I totally removed the Edit Profile page from my design and consolidated the Profile page with the Edit/Delete Event Page.
 By doing this the Profile page now displays any events that a user has created, and within the card for each event is the option buttons to Edit or Delete the event.
 Also, added to the top of the page is a Create Event button.
 By making these changes I believe it makes it easier for users to navigate the site and control their Events.